Thiebosh/M1_S2_parallele_distribue/README.md

 - Securize concurrency executions by executing enqueue and unqueue operations in same "main thread" async loop
 - Improve execution stop : workers stop simultaneously rather than after their sleeping time
 - Add synchronous sleeps between main thread and workers threads with "3 way handshake style" events,
+- Improve try catch bocks : intercept what is needed, where is needed, and set events as needed
 - Add time difference calculation to synchronize late workers with others, **todo**

 **Setp1 :**